Cell structures on the blob algebra: The Fock space

-Let us therefore prove how the analogue of Theorem 1 of [RH] is proved.
+Let us therefore detail how the analogue of Theorem 1 of [RH] is proved.
 Let $ V$ be a complex vector space of dimension two and let $ v_1, v_2 $ be a basis.
 Let $ R \in \End_{\C } (V \otimes V) $ be given by

-For $ i = 1, 2, \ldots ,n-1 $, we let $ T_i \in {\cal H}_n $ act in the tensor space $ V^{\otimes n } $ by
+For $ i = 1, 2, \ldots ,n-1 $, we let $ T_i \in {\mathcal H}_n $ act in the tensor space $ V^{\otimes n } $ by

-For $ v = v_{i_1} \otimes v_{i_2} \otimes \ldots v_{i_k} \otimes v_{i_{k+1}} \ldots \otimes v_{i_n } $, we define $ S_k \in \End_{\C } (V^{\otimes n} ) $ by
+For $ v = v_{i_1} \otimes v_{i_2} \otimes \ldots \otimes v_{i_k} \otimes v_{i_{k+1}} \otimes \ldots \otimes v_{i_n } $, we define $ S_k \in \End_{\C } (V^{\otimes n} ) $ by

 and let $ \varpi \in \End_{\C } (V^{\otimes n} ) $ be given by